 Repossessing hire purchase goods

-Your creditor should only repossess goods if they can’t get the money back any other way.
-If you’re struggling to make regular payments, let your creditor know.
-They might agree to make changes to your payment plan until your situation improves.
+If you are finding it hard to make regular payments, let your creditor know.
+They might agree to make changes to your payment plan until things improve.

 You creditor can repossess the goods without a court order if: